 The Ministry of Equity, Social Justice, Empowerment, Youth Development, Sports, and Local Government is responsible for religious affairs, implements the government’s policy on faith-based organizations, and meets regularly with religious groups to address their concerns.
 The government requires religious groups to register with the ministry if their membership exceeds 250 individuals.
 To register, groups must provide contact information, their establishment date and history, declaration of belief, number of members, location of meeting place, and income sources.
 The government “incorporates” registered groups, which are eligible to receive associated benefits, while it treats unregistered groups as for-profit organizations for taxation purposes.
 After the religious group registers with the ministry, it may apply for concessions, including duty-free import privileges, tax benefits, and exemption from some labor requirements.
 Formal government registration also allows registered religious groups to legally register marriages officiated by religious leaders.

-Ministry of Education regulations require the vaccination of all schoolchildren, regardless of religious beliefs, before they enter public or private school.
+Ministry of Education regulations require the vaccination of all schoolchildren, regardless of religious beliefs, before they enter public or private school; however, the ministry grants some exemptions based on religion.
 The public school curriculum includes religious studies; the Ministry of Education does not require students to participate in these classes.
-The classes familiarize students with the core beliefs of world religions rather than promoting the adoption of any particular faith.
+The classes familiarize students with the core beliefs of world religions rather than promoting any particular faith.
 The constitution grants religious groups the right to establish and maintain schools and provide religious instruction at their own expense.
-The Catholic, Seventh-day Adventist, and Anglican Churches each sponsor private schools, where they teach their respective religious beliefs to students.
+The Catholic, Seventh-day Adventist, and Anglican Churches each sponsor private schools, in which they teach their respective religious beliefs.
 The government provides approximately 50 percent of the funding for these schools but does not cover expenses for classes on religion.
 All students may attend private religious schools regardless of belief or nonbelief.

 The government’s registration policy defines the process of obtaining work and labor permits for missionaries.
 Immigration authorities grant work permits for individuals entering the country to conduct missionary work.
 As long as an individual is law abiding, there are no restrictions on any category of foreign missionaries.